Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Wiltshire and are not the council.
 About us

-The Strategic Planning Committee of Wiltshire Council was scheduled to consider two significant planning applications.
-These included a proposal for an anaerobic digestion facility near Ashton Keynes and a solar farm with battery storage at Whistle Mead, near Melksham.
+The Strategic Planning Committee of Wiltshire Council was scheduled to consider two significant planning applications: the construction of an anaerobic digestion facility near Ashton Keynes and the development of a solar farm at Whistle Mead, near Melksham.
+Both applications involved detailed discussions on their environmental, landscape, and highway impacts, with officers recommending approval for both, subject to conditions and legal agreements.

 Land West of Ashton Road, Ashton Keynes